-Composer Henry Dehlinger is an exciting new arrival on the contemporary classical scene.
-Hailed by Gramophone for his “vibrantly colorful palette” and "exquisite piano-playing," he became a full-time composer in 2015 and has produced an impressive catalog of music for choruses, chamber groups and orchestras, as well as music for solo vocalists.
+American composer Henry Dehlinger stands out in the world of contemporary classical music.
+Hailed by Gramophone for his “vibrantly colorful palette” and "exquisite piano-playing," he has produced an impressive catalog of music for choruses, chamber groups, orchestras, and solo vocalists.
 Fourteen of his compositions—three choral works, one chamber work, and ten art songs—made their world premieres this 2019-20 season alone.

 Henry’s recent projects include Kohelet, an epic cantata in five movements for mixed chorus, soloists and orchestra.
 Co-commissioned by the Washington Master Chorale and the Santa Clara Chorale, it combines lush, modal melodies, energetic meters and colorful harmonic textures with Hebrew text from Ecclesiastes and Song of Songs.
 It also offers an ecumenical blend of Judaic antiphonal singing and Christian choral tradition.

 Henry’s choral works are accessible to a broad range of ensembles and have been performed by professional, volunteer and high school choruses from across the country.
-His choral songs adapted from poems by James Joyce, including Night Piece, Strings in the Earth and Air, and Bahnhofstrasse for SATB and piano, are especially admired and continue to be performed.
+His choral songs adapted from poems by James Joyce—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—are especially admired and continue to be performed.

 His vocal chamber repertoire includes Preludes of T.S.
 Eliot, a setting of Eliot’s four-part poem that explores themes of modern urban life, and Amore e ‘l cor gentil sono una cosa (“Love and the gentle heart are one and the same”).
 When two of Henry’s dearest friends decided to marry, he wrote Amore as his wedding gift to them.
 The ceremony was in Florence, Italy, just before the world began to lock down in response to the coronavirus pandemic.
 What better text could he set than a love sonnet from La vita nuova by Dante Alighieri, the revered Florentine poet?